OpenLMIS/openlmis-ref-distro/docs/source/conventions/performance.rst

   reporting:
       - module: passfail
         criteria:
-          - avg-rt of GetUserToken>300ms, stop as failed
+          - avg-rt of GetUserToken>300ms, continue as failed
-          - avg-rt of GetServiceToken>300ms, stop as failed
+          - avg-rt of GetServiceToken>300ms, continue as failed

 This allows us to fail the test if the average response time for either of the two tests was greater than 300ms.
 See the `Taurus Passfail doc` for more.